sonatype-nexus-community/DevAudit/README.md

 - `--skip-packages-audit` Only do a server configuration audit and skip the packages audit.

-### Environments
+Environments
+---

-There are 3 kinds of audit environment supported: local, remote hosts over SSH, and Docker containers.
+There are currently 5 audit environment supported: local, remote hosts over SSH, remote hosts over WinRM, Docker containers, and GitHub.
 Local environments are used by default when no other environment options are specified.

 #### SSH
 The SSH environment allows audits to be performed on any remote hosts accessible over SSH without requiring DevAudit to be installed on the remote host.
 SSH environments are cross-platform: you can connect to a Linux remote host from a Windows machine running DevAudit.
 An SSH environment is created by the following options:`-s SERVER [--ssh-port PORT] -u USER [-k KEYFILE] [-p | --password-text PASSWORD]`

 `-s SERVER` Specifies the remote host or IP to connect to via SSH.

+`-u USER` Specifies the user to login to the server with.

 `--ssh-port PORT` Specifies the port on the remote host to connect to.
 The default is 22.